Embedded C++ Tutorial: Object Pool Pattern

 21

-For allocation in an interrupt context, if we are allocating/freeing inside an ISR, we must use try_acquire or implement a lock-free algorithm.
-Avoid performing complex initialization inside the ISR; instead, simply borrow the object and defer the processing to the task context.
+For allocation within an interrupt context, if allocating/releasing in an ISR, be sure to use try_acquire or implement a lock-free algorithm.
+Avoid performing complex initialization in the ISR; try to only borrow the object and defer processing to the task context.

-The object pool is an extremely practical tool in embedded development: it reduces the unpredictability of runtime memory management to a controllable range while providing efficient allocation and deallocation paths.
-When implementing one, we need to weigh thread safety, ISR scenarios, object construction costs, and diagnostic capabilities.
+The object pool is an extremely practical tool in embedded development: it reduces the unpredictability of runtime memory management to a controllable range while providing efficient allocation/reclamation paths.
+Implementation requires balancing thread safety, ISR scenarios, object construction costs, and diagnostic capabilities.